Overview

 Wireframing & Prototyping

-We translated the information architecture into low-fidelity wireframes to define structure, task flows, and interaction logic before making visual decisions.
-The navigation bar was intentionally reduced to three core elements: Inspiration (pre-shopping activities), AR features, and the Shopping Assistant (in-store guidance), structuring the app into clear usage contexts.
+We translated the information architecture into low-fidelity wireframes to define layouts, task flows, and interaction logic before visual refinement.
+The navigation bar was deliberately reduced to three core elements: Inspiration (pre-shopping), AR features (persistent access), and the Shopping Assistant (in-store guidance), structuring the app into clear usage contexts.

-Shortcuts, filters, and bottom overlay context menus were established as consistent interaction patterns to enable efficient access without disrupting flows.
-In the AR view, compact, expandable cards structured product information to manage cognitive load.
+Interaction patterns such as shortcuts, filters, search, and bottom overlay menus were established to support efficient task flows.
+In the AR view, product information is structured through compact, expandable cards, keeping the interface clear and managing cognitive load.

 Wireframes